-The weak national health system has collapsed due to widespread violence.
-There is also a severe shortage of skilled health workers and medical supplies.
-Up to 58% of health infrastructures are supported by humanitarian actors.
-This lack of access to basic healthcare continues to have serious repercussions for the population.
-Needs in water, sanitation, and hygiene (WASH) are particularly severe in the areas most affected by the conflict and maintaining an adequate level of WASH remains a challenge, especially in internally displaced person's (IDP) sites.
-Safe drinking water is scarce.
+CAR has the second highest newborn mortality rate in the world.
+The weak national health system has collapsed and there is a severe shortage of skilled health workers and medical supplies.
+About 60% of health infrastructures are supported by humanitarian organisations.
+This lack of access to basic healthcare has serious repercussions for the population.

-The Commission also funds humanitarian projects to enable free access to primary health care services through mobile clinics, with a main focus on life-saving interventions and the control of epidemic-prone infectious diseases.
-Projects seeking to improve the protection of civilians are also being supported, including tracking of incidents, medical, psychosocial and legal support to victims, as well as actions offering a protective environment for children.
+The EU funds food assistance, short-term livelihood and agricultural support and interventions to enable free access to primary healthcare services with a focus on life-saving interventions.
+Projects seeking to improve the protection of civilians also receive EU support.
+It includes prevention of sexual violence, medical, psychosocial, and legal support to victims, and actions offering a protective and educative environment for children.

 To respond to sudden displacements of populations, the EU funds the rapid response mechanism.
 It monitors the humanitarian situation, delivers essential items (such as soap, jerry cans, cooking utensils, mattresses, blankets) and provides access to water, sanitation and hygiene to those who had to flee from their homes quickly, leaving everything behind.

 The European Commission also supports humanitarian coordination, the security of humanitarians and the UN humanitarian air services (UNHAS), which enable the delivery of humanitarian assistance in a country affected by widespread violence and with very poor transport infrastructure.